PaddleOCR-VL AMD GPU Usage Tutorial¶

 Tip

-Images with the latest-xxx tag correspond to the latest version of PaddleOCR.
-If you want to use a specific version of the PaddleOCR image, you can replace latest in the tag with the desired version number: paddleocr<major>.<minor>.
+If you want to use an image corresponding to a specific PaddleOCR version, you can replace latest in the tag with the desired version number: paddleocr<major>.<minor>.

 For example: